kn8a/tic-tac-toe/README.md

 ### What I Learned

- - Utilizing an object and more funtions to better style the code.
+ - Utilizing an object and more funtions to optimize the code.
  - How to work with SVGs.
  - How to better manipulate DOM elements.